tnichols217/notes-old/APLang/Speech.md

 ### Why Mac just isn't that good

 - Macs have a lot of bloat and features that you won't use
-- There is a lack of customis
+- There is a lack of customisation
+- Requires expensive hardw

 ---
 ### Why Windows kinda sucks